 Who Do You Sue If An Employee of a Business Causes An Injury?

 Laypeople and Lawpeople Commonly Misunderstand Legal Principles Regarding the Right to Sue An Employee.
-If By Negligence, Among Other Things, An Employee Caused Injury, An Employee Is a Proper Defendant and May Be Found Sued.
+If By Negligence, Among Other Things, An Employee Caused Injury, An Employee May Be Sued and Personally Liable.

 Understanding When An Employee May Be Personally Liable For Negligence Occurring While Working